 Where the design community meets.

-UX/UI Designer Joined about 8 years ago
+UX/UI Designer Joined over 8 years ago

 Granted I am a designer... usually I asked fellow designers about problems I am dealing with right now.

 If you don't have the time, remote testing is fine.
 It seems a lot, but the amount of time it takes to vet, schedule, and run in-person is worth it the $30 per test.
 These tools are fine for general usability.

 UserBrain - $290 for 10 tests

 Usertesting.com - Arm & leg (there are like car dealers)

 If you are validating an idea, in person is the way to go.
 I prefer using Zoom and just record the session because our users all over the US.

 I enjoy reading articles around this topic.
 I struggle the most creating non-leading questions.
 The majority of articles I come across are more linear user paths to booking or purchasing.
 I deal with a lot of informational & resource sites.

 The one thing I learned was the more you get your interviewees to talk, the more information they will remember.
 I have been on endless sessions that the user says "I have really don't have much" then 45min later they are still talking.